 Situated in the Eastern Cape near the surfing town of Jeffery’s Bay, temperatures here can reach 35-40 degrees Celsius in the height of summer, so bring hats and sunscreen!

 Located very near Johannesburg, Lion & Safari Park is the ideal spot for big cat lovers.
 Tourists can choose from a variety of packages while visiting here, including a self-drive through the park, guided predator tours of various lengths, sunset tours, and an extra-special 3-hour long tour with Alex Larenty – the park’s resident animal behaviourist who has an incredible interactive connection with his pride.

 Other activities offered at the Lion & Safari Park include giraffe feeding and a conservation training programme for children between 5-12 years old.

 Pilanesberg Game Reserve

-The reserve also boasts several types of luxurious accommodation to ensure that your stay is as comfortable and enjoyable as possible.
-It’s well worth spending your winnings from your Lucky Creek sign up bonus on.
+The reserve also boasts several types of luxurious accommodations to ensure that your stay is as comfortable and enjoyable as possible.
+It’s well worth spending your winnings from your Lucky Creek sign-up bonus on.
 The Big-5 and a myriad of other South African wildlife species are spotted every day within the extensive borders of the park.

 You can also enquire about their hot-air ballooning experience which will give you a birds-eye view of some of the richest and most diverse landscape and animal species in the country.